 TEST: Salmonella typing Synonym: Salmonella isolate for typing (referral isolate) Laboratory/Phone: Microbiology-Enterics 443-681-4570 Turnaround Time: For epidemiological purposes only.
 CDC TAT: 8 weeks.
 For additional questions, contact the laboratory 443-681-4570 Specimen Required: Pure culture on agar slant in screw cap tube.
 Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
 Specimen Volume (Optimum): Salmonella isolated from culture Specimen Volume (Minimum): N/A Collect: N/A Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
 Indicate specimen type using the "Specimen Code" on form.
 Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: At room temperature.
-Do not freeze or refrigerate.
+Transport Conditions: Store and transport isolate at room/ambient temperature (2-30°C).
+Continued Next Page>

 Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Specimen frozen Availability: Monday through Friday Results and Interpretation: Salmonella somatic and flagellar antigens identified.
-Reference Range: N/A CURCULTURE TO A CAR CLANT REFORE TRANSPORTING.
-BO MOT SEND CULTURE BLATES
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Specimen frozen Availability: Monday through Friday Results and Interpretation: Salmonella somatic and flagellar antigens identified.
+Reference Range: N/A Additional Information: SUBCULTURE TO AGAR SLANT BEFORE TRANSPORTING.
+DO NOT SEND CULTURE PLATES.
 MAKE SURE CULTURE IS GROWING/VIABLE.

-Submission of isolate on inhibitory media.

-1770 Ashland Avenue, Baltimore, Maryland 21205
+Purpose of Test: Salmonella serotyping Method: Isolate is subcultured to confirm purity.
+Salmonella serological testing is performed by slide agglutination and tube agglutination tests using somatic (O) and flagella (H) antisera.
+Biochemical identification also.
+Interfering Substances/ Limitations: Submission of isolate on inhibitory media.
+Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A